chickooooo/technical-notes/sql/sql_queries.md

 <br>
 <br>

-20 - Show patient_id, first_name, last_name from patients whos diagnosis is 'Dementia'.
+20 - Show patient_id, first_name, last_name from patients whose diagnosis is 'Dementia'.
 Primary diagnosis is stored in the admissions table.

 ```sql
 SELECT